pryv/dev-site/source/getting-started.md

 This concludes our first tour of Pryv.io and some basic things you can do with it.
 Where to go from here?

 - Our [external resources](/external-resources/) page presents some third party and unsupported libraries and sample applications.
-- The [API Reference](/reference/) explains all calls you can make to Pryv.io and their parameters.
+- The [API Reference](/reference/) explains all the calls you can make to Pryv.io and their parameters.
 - To obtain your own Pryv.io installation, please get in contact with our [Sales Team](mailto:sales@pryv.com).